Daulaires/LittleCaesars/README.md

 # LittleCaesars
-- pip -r requirements.txt to install the needed things and create an account under the email you want to spam, then logout, and that is it.
+- `pip -r requirements.txt` to install the needed things and
+- Create an account under the email you want to spam, then logout, and that is it.
 As long there is an account created on this website it will then abuse the reset password.
-- have google chrome installed and I believe it should work
+- Have google chrome installed and I believe it should work
-- if not troubleshoot and do this ^^^
+- If not troubleshoot and do this ^^^
 ----
 ## What does it really do?
   - Well it simply takes the html, uses selenium to then get the attribute / data I want to look for, specifically the class id, which then looks for a button in that class id to then do the automated requests